mbirgen/DDPFinalProject/SellApp.Rmd.md

 ![plot of chunk unnamed-chunk-2](SellApp.Rmd-figure/unnamed-chunk-2-1.png)

-In this plot, $$Survived = 1$$ means the passenger survived the sinking of the ship.
+In this plot, Survived = 1 means the passenger survived the sinking of the ship.

 Future Work
 =====================================================